mihaiolteanu/zbucium/README.md

     Play the first nsongs from the list of user loved songs.
 Can be played at random or one after another.

+**play-my-loved-songs** _nsongs random_

+    Play from the list of my loved songs.
+The username in this case is base on the lastfm configuration.

 **play-artist-similar-artists** _artist nartists nsongs_

     Picks a random artist from the top nartists that last.fm says are the most